FGtatsuro/ansible-ruby/README.md

   This version constraints is needed to run Serverspec.

 2. And this role installs not only ruby interpreter, but also Bundler.
+  Bundler installation(with RubyGems) is affected by some environment variables.
+For example,

+  - GEM_HOME
+  - GEM_PATH
+  - BUNDLE_PATH

+  This role uses above environments set in the target host.
+  Thus, the role user must be responsible for handle those environment variables properly.

 License
 -------